Fact-checking claims about California’s ballot measures

 If you have a ballot measure you think we should fact-check, please submit your idea here.

-Below is a list of our fact checks:
+Below is a list of our ballot measure fact checks and articles:

 Prop 55 -- Income tax on high-income earners